 Fan Flow Control Factor describes how the fans within a building will operate.
 Variable flow achieved by assigning control factors reduce energy used by the fans.

-cove.tool provides and following options for Fan Flow Control Factor in descending order of efficiency:
+The platform provides and following options for Fan Flow Control Factor in descending order of efficiency:

 cove.tool uses NEN 2916 Energy Performance of Non-Residential Buildings for the calculation of Fan Flow Control Factor.
 NEN 2916 is the basis for several calculation methods including SBEM.